Core Marketing Concepts

 Responsive Design

-Responsive web design is a development approach where a website's layout and content automatically adjust to fit the screen size and resolution of the device be...
+Responsive design is a web development approach where layout and content adapt to different screen sizes and device contexts from a single codebase.
+It matters ...

 #mobilefirstindexing#userexperience#pagespeed